Nawaf-Aljar/Elegant-Watches/readme.md

 4. As a user, I want to add watches to display on the website.

 5. As a user, I want to see added watches with their descriptions.

+6. As a user, I want to edit added watches.

+7. As a user, I wamt to delete added watches.

 ## ERD: